Chathu1985/GIS-Based-Agricultural-Suitability-Assessment/docs/project_report.md

 ### Data Preparation

-The AOI was reprojected to the required coordinate reference system and used to clip the global land cover raster to the project boundary.
+All datasets were sourced in WGS 84 (EPSG:4326) and reprojected to SLD99 / Sri Lanka Grid 1999 (EPSG:5235) to ensure accurate area-based analysis.
+The AOI boundary was then used to clip the global land cover raster to the project extent.

 ### Land Cover Analysis